jpulakka/differentialpressureprobe/README.md

 * Appropriate voltage scaling, so that, for example, 1 Pa = 10 mV
 * Appropriate bias, so that 0 Pa = 0 V

 Here's a simple circuit to do all that.
 The chosen components are available in tangible TO/DIP packages so that it's easy to build on a stripboard with old-school tools.
 The SDP816-125Pa pin pitch is less than the standard 2.54 mm, but it fits on regular stripboard by spreading the legs a bit.
-Attach it properly with M2.5 screws.
+Mount it carefully to the board with M2.5 screws so that the pins don't bear load.
 Protect the sensor ports from dust with tape while building.

-The 110+150 k voltage divider scales the SDP816-125Pa output so that 1 mV = 0.1 Pa within 0.2 %.
-A 1 µF capacitor there filters out unnecessary noise above ~3 Hz (but the cap can well be smaller or larger or left out completely).

-A multiturn trimmer is used to adjust bias, because zero is what matters; 99 or 101 Pa, who cares, but -0.1 or +0.1 Pa is day and night.

-MCP6002-I/P dual op-amp is used as a unity gain buffer.
-Apart from operating from a single 3.3 V power supply, it is a "minimum surprise" op-amp, meaning 1) unity gain stable, and 2) rail-to-rail input and output = simplicity for design, no need to think too much about the real world :) The 750 R isolation resistors guarantee stability with possible capacitive loads such as long cables, as recommended in the datasheet section 4.3, but they also make the output voltage dependent on load; the assumption is that the receiving instrument input is "high enough impedance" (>1 MOhm) so that the 1.5 k output impedance can be ignored.
+### Power supply

 For power, 3xAAA batteries + MCP1700-3302E/TO for voltage regulation are good.
 Since the sensor output voltage is ratiometric, dropping voltage in batteries is a potential problem; everything might still work, kind of, but the readings are wrong!
 To guard for that, the power LED is fed via TL431 (thanks to https://electronics.stackexchange.com/a/174145).
 The circuit is a bit goofy, operating on the verge of TL431 specs, and it might oscillate.
 But seems to fulfill its purpose: if the LED is lit, then the battery voltage is sufficient for our regulator to give out a good 3.3 V.

 Note that the power has to be floating wrt. the instrument where the output is connected; "minus" is not "ground" in the output!

+### Voltage scaling and bias

+The 110+150 k voltage divider scales the SDP816-125Pa output so that 1 mV = 0.1 Pa within 0.2 %.
+A 1 µF capacitor there filters out unnecessary noise above ~3 Hz (but the cap can well be smaller or larger or left out completely).

+A multiturn trimmer is used to adjust bias, because zero is what matters; 99 or 101 Pa, who cares, but -0.1 or +0.1 Pa is day and night.

+MCP6002-I/P dual op-amp is used as a unity gain buffer.
+Apart from operating from a single 3.3 V power supply, it is a "minimum surprise" op-amp, meaning 1) unity gain stable, and 2) rail-to-rail input and output = simplicity for design, no need to think too much about the real world :) The 750 R isolation resistors guarantee stability with possible capacitive loads such as long cables, as recommended in the datasheet section 4.3, but they also make the output voltage dependent on load; the assumption is that the receiving instrument input is "high enough impedance" (>1 MOhm) so that the 1.5 k output impedance can be ignored.

 ## Performance